Sarus1997/prisma-api/readme.md

 ## Installation

-Follow these steps to install and set up Prisma:
+Installation example to install and set up Prisma:

 1. Initialize your project:
     ```sh